 These enterprise applications enable Gamebook response actions.
 Each application is scoped to a specific entity type, ensuring least-privilege access for automated incident response.

 Service Provider Mode: Application permissions enable MSPs/MSSPs to execute endpoint response actions in customer tenants without requiring a user to be actively signed in.
-For customer workspaces connected to a partner workspace, click both Consent and Consent for Partner during onboarding.
+For each module, click Consent on the workspace Modules tab to grant these permissions.

 Yes